Token Law: Legal Frameworks, Regulatory Compliance, and Liability Insights

 Ross provides legal guidance to fintech, nonbank, and financial services institutions, ensuring compliance with federal and state finance laws.
 Ross Handler advises clients on laws related to money transmission, consumer and commercial lending, and payments constructs.
 He also provides regulatory counsel for payments constructs such as gift cards, payroll, marketplace solutions, and payment processing.

-Live Video-Broadcast: April 9, 2025
+On-Demand: April 9, 2025

 2 hour CLE